 Education plays an integral role in the formation and nurturing of young people in Timor-Leste.

-In Quelicai, the St Teresinha Central School must accommodate the graduates of students from 12 Catholic primary schools.
-While Australian Marist Solidarity is supporting the expansion of Abafala Catholic Primary School into a junior high school (Click here to go to Abafala School), St Teresinha Central School’s ageing infrastructure, coupled with demand, will still struggle to accommodate these graduates.
+In Quelicai, the St Terezinha Central School must accommodate the graduates of students from 12 Catholic primary schools.
+While Australian Marist Solidarity is supporting the expansion of Abafala Catholic Primary School into a junior high school (Click here to go to Abafala School), St Terezinha Central School’s ageing infrastructure, coupled with demand, will still struggle to accommodate these graduates.

 Australian Marist Solidarity takes a dual approach to improving the education system through our support of the Marist-run Teachers Training College in Baucau (ICFP), and our commitment to rebuilding, renovating aged schools and those damaged when Indonesia exited the country.
 When the Indonesians retreated from Timor-Leste in 1999, they enacted a ‘scorched earth policy’ which crippled the education sector as 80% of schools were destroyed completely and 90% of the remaining schools damaged.
 This has lingering implications for students and teachers of today as many schools remain badly damaged and in a derelict state.

-St Teresinha Central School is the only Catholic School in the area around Ossu and is an important hub for education.
-Together, we can help rebuild St Terisinha Central School and provide future generations access to quality education.
+St Terezinha Central School is the only Catholic School in the area around Ossu and is an important hub for education.
+Together, we can help rebuild St Terizinha Central School and provide future generations access to quality education.